matt-way/stark/site/posts/tech/how-to-buy-drugs-online.md

 ####Buying Goods Online

 Now all you have to do is find what you want to purchase.
+Reading the seller feedback left by other customers is a good rating indicator.
 Make sure that the seller has a good rating, and that they are happy to mail goods to your country (if buying internationally).
 Buying locally is by far the safest and quickest option, but depending on where you are located, it is sometimes much cheaper to look overseas.
 Make sure the seller uses top notch concealment practices (usually labelled as [stealth](http://www.reddit.com/r/SilkRoad/comments/1eusom/what_in_your_experience_defines_good_stealth/)).
 Finally, and most importantly, **buy in small quantities**.
 This will increase the likelihood that they will arrive, as well as making any attempt to come after you completely impractical.

+I should also note that some sellers require that you FE (finalise early).
+This is also related to escrow as mentioned above.
+FE basically means that you end the escrow process early, releasing funds to the seller before you have ensured that your goods have arrived.
+You should try and avoid FE as much as possible, and only do it for sellers that have a very high rating (although even then there have been unfortunate incidents in the past).
+Just remember, if you do use full escrow, it is up to you to release the funds in a timely manner.
+Forgetting to do this demeans the entire escrow process.

+When you find what you want to purchase you will need to deposit bitcoins into your marketplace account wallet.
+Only do this when you are completely sure what you want to purchase, and only deposit the amount you want to spend.
+Due to the highly fluctuating price of bitcoin, it can be a good idea to deposit slightly more than you need, as it takes time for the transfer to process, and you don't want to be left slightly short and have to transfer again.
+Once your marketplace account has a useful balance, you will need to enter the delivery address and complete the trade.

 ####PGP Encryption and a Successful Delivery

-4. PGP Encryption

-- putting your address onto these sites
+> Do not enter your address in plain text on these marketplace sites.
-- use cleopatra (with more detailed instructions)

-5. A Successful Delivery

-- keep previous tenants mail around and use their names
-- only buy small amounts
+Every legitimate seller provides a public encryption key (PGP Key) that you can use to encrypt your address, or any other text communication you need to make with the seller.
+Encrypting text is easy once you learn how to use the right tools.
+One example tool is called [Kleopatra](http://www.kde.org/applications/utilities/kleopatra/), for which I have included a simple tutorial video below.
+Basically, you take a text file containing your text you want to encrypt (in this case your address), and a text file that contains the sellers public key, and combine them to make new encrypted text.
+You then paste this text in the address box of the marketplace when you make a purchase.

+<iframe width="560" height="315" src="//www.youtube.com/embed/U33TbfZInEI" frameborder="0" allowfullscreen></iframe>

+As there are different tools available for different operating systems, this part may take a little bit of research on your part.
+The benefit is that you will be able to send encrypted messages between you and anyone you want in the future, a skill that most people should learn at some stage.

+You may be wondering who exactly do you address your packages to?
+Well it should be obvious by now not to use your actual name.
+The best option is to use the name of a previous occupant for which you already receive mail for.
+You may even already have a small pile of mail addressed to different people sitting in your house, just in case they ever contact you requesting it.
+When your package arrives you should place it with this other mail temporarily.
+This is so that in the event you receive an unwanted knock at the door, you have absolutely "no idea" what was those packages.